I understand that the training requirements for potential caregivers have changed with the new RFA guidelines. What’s changed?

 All applicants must complete training to be approved as a Resource Family.
 The state requires a minimum of 12 hours prior to an applicant being approved as a resource family and allows counties to require more than the 12 hours minimum, at their discretion.
 It is important to check with your specific county to determine precisely what is required.
 The trainings cover many topics, including an overview of the child welfare and probation systems, effects of trauma, the well-being and education needs of children, and how to access support services.

 An applicant must also complete a Resource Family Approval orientation.
 In some counties, the orientation is included in the 12 hours of pre-approval training.
 However, in Los Angeles County, the RFA orientation is separate from the pre-approval training.
-Applicants must also receive CPR and first aid certification to be approved as a Resource Family.
+Applicants must also receive CPR and first aid certification no later than 90 days following a Resource Family approval.

 Once approved, a family has to meet the annual training requirement of the placing county.
 At a minimum, each resource parent must complete at least 8 hours of training each year after being approved.
 Some counties may require additional training each year.
 Relevant specialized training may also be required to meet the needs of a particular child or nonminor dependent in an applicant’s care.